facundoq/edunn/CONTRIBUTE.md

 # :hammer: How to contribute

 1. Clone the repository
-2. Create a venv, install packages in `requirements.txt` and `requirements_dev.txt`
+2. Create a venv, install packages in `requirements.txt` and `requirements_dev.txt`, also run `pre-commit install`
-2. Run `edit_guides.sh` to fire up a jupyter-notebook server that can import `edunn` correctly (recommended to avoid path issues, but you can do this in other ways if you are knowledgeable in python)
+2. Run `edit_guides.sh` to fire up a jupyter-notebook server that can import `edunn` correctly (recommended to avoid path issues, but you can do this in other ways if you are knowledgeable in python[^import])
 2. Add/modify guide and/or a `edunn` component
+2. Before commit, run `clear_notebooks.py`
 3. Generate a release for guides and/or `edunn`  (see next steps)

 ##  :package: New `edunn` releases